 Go to www.unc.edu/depts/exercise/exercise_physiology/index.htm for additional information.

 The mission of the sport administration specialization is to integrate theory and practice to prepare graduate students for leadership positions in intercollegiate athletics."
-Based upon an innovative two year learning experience, the sport-administration cohort, comprised of a highly select and diverse group of students from across the United States, engages in both formal course work and intense practical experiences designed to prepare them for a college-sport administration career.
+Within a two year learning experience, the sport-administration graduate student cohort, comprised of a highly select and diverse group of students from across the United States, engages in both formal course work and intense practical experiences designed to prepare them for a college-sport administration career.
 During their first year, students are provided challenging coursework in administration, economics/finance, legal issues, sport marketing, governance and compliance, research methods/statistical analyses, and sport facility and event management.
 In addition, students engage in extensive "hands-on" event-operations experiences with the University of North Carolina (UNC) Athletic Department.
 During the second year, students complete a full-time, one-year internship in a functional area within the UNC Athletic Department.
 In addition to successful completion of all required courses and curricular experiences, all students must complete a comprehensive examination on all coursework, and a research thesis.
 Thirty-two hours of graduate coursework are required.

 Go to exss.unc.edu/graduate-programs/specializations/sport-administration for additional information.